 Around a dozen Speyside distilleries do tours, and if you've never been to a distillery before and simply want to get an idea of what goes on, and perhaps whether this is a process likely to interest you, we would suggest that you go to another distillery for your tour: The Macallan is not the place for casual visitors.
 If, on the other hand, you've have come to Scotland because you love The Macallan, or if you've been to a few distilleries before and want an experience that takes you deeper into the process and the product, then this is most definitely the place for you.
-Note that booking is essential for all tours: see the contact info on the right.
+Note that booking is essential for all tours: see the contact info on this page.

 The Macallan sets out to give its visitors an experience to remember, with a "standard" tour that last longer than elsewhere, and more effort put into exhibits designed to explore in detail aspects of the production of Scotch whisky that are often touched on in much less depth elsewhere.
 The visitor centre offers a friendly welcome and a well stocked shop offering some very classy items plus, of course, many expressions of The Macallan.